Compounded GLP-1 Medications: What You Need to Know

 Regulatory Timeline

 Semaglutide and tirzepatide shortages began in 2023 due to overwhelming demand for weight-loss use.
 Compounding became a legal workaround to meet patient demand when brand-name options were unavailable or extremely expensive.
-As of early 2026, the shortage situation has improved significantly, meaning the FDA's allowance for compounding may be more tightly restricted going forward.
+Here's what changed in 2025-2026:

 The FDA Shortage Situation: What Changed